leesongun/hollow-heap/readme.md

 # Introduction
-This repository implements the lazy heap, a modification of the [hollow heap](https://arxiv.org/abs/1510.06535).
+This repository implements the lazy heap, a slight modification of the [hollow heap](https://arxiv.org/abs/1510.06535).
 ## Goals
 1. Aim for a concise, well-documented implementation.
 ## Non-Goals
 1. Optimize for real-world performance. - Lazy heap is not intended to have good real-world performance
+## Directory Structure
 # Lazy Heap
 A lazy heap is a DAG with following properties.
 1. It has zero or one root.